Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Quantitative Results

 \paragraph{H1: Highlight condition will affect the \textbf{time} it takes to complete the coding task}

-To test hypothesis H1, we used the previously mentioned mixed-effects regression model with time (capped at 10 minutes) as the dependent variable and highlight condition as the independent variable (participant ID and coding task were always used as random-effects independent variables in all mixed-effect models in this paper, which we omit mentioning for the remaining analyses).
+To test hypothesis H1, we used the previously mentioned mixed-effects regression model with time as the dependent variable and highlight condition as the independent variable.
 An omnibus test suggests the effect of highlight condition is significant ($p = 0.002$) and therefore H1 is \emph{supported} by our results.

 On average, participants spent $9.27$ minutes per task in the No Highlights condition, $9.61$ minutes in the Generation Probability condition, and $8.59$ minutes in the Edit Model condition.
 A post-hoc Tukey test found that the mean value of the time taken was significantly different between the Edit Model condition and the Generation Probability condition ($p = 0.003$), with participants in the Edit Model condition completing their tasks in 89.9\% of the time it took those in the Generation Probability condition on average.
-There was only a marginally significant difference between the Edit Model condition and the No Highlights condition ($p = 0.066$), with participants completing tasks faster on average in the Edit Model condition; but, as shown in Figure~\ref{fig:H1}, this difference is consistent across tasks.
-We found no significant difference in time taken between the Generation Probability condition and the No Highlights condition ($p = 0.511$).
+There was only a marginally significant difference between the Edit Model condition and the No Highlights condition ($p = 0.066$), with participants completing tasks faster on average in the Edit Model condition.
+However, as shown in Figure~\ref{fig:H1}, this difference is consistent across tasks.
+The analysis identified no significant difference in time taken between the Generation Probability condition and the No Highlights condition ($p = 0.511$).

 One potential limitation of our study design is that we capped the amount of time a participant could spend on each coding task at 10 minutes.
 This was done in order to make time for participants to engage with all three highlight conditions without causing fatigue.
 The time constraint affected the distribution of completion times for participants.
 In particular, we observed that in both the No Highlights and Generation Probability conditions, $70\%$ of participants were impacted by the 10-minute cutoff, failing to complete the task on time.
 This number drops to just $44\%$ in the Edit Model condition.
 While this makes our results harder to interpret, we conjecture that the difference in the average time taken between the Edit Model condition and the Generation Probability condition would be even more pronounced without the time cap since more participants were affected by the cap in the Generation Probability condition.